Christmas is the best time of the year. There’s time off with family, everyone’s filled with the Christmas spirit, and of course, there’s Santa Claus.

 I may or may not have abused my power by adding in that Santa is quite happy when brothers get along and play nicely together 😉

-Making these and “sending” them to my boys was so much fun that I can’t wait to do it again next year.
+Making and “sending” these North Pole Santa letters to my boys was so much fun – I can’t wait to do it again next year.

-If you want to keep your kids’ innocence and believing spirit for just a little bit longer, these letters from Santa will help bring the magic to your home!
+If you want to keep your kids’ innocence and believing spirit for just a little bit longer, these letters from Santa will bring the magic of Christmas to your home!

 Easy Kids’ Christmas Activities

-Want to bring more festivities into your home?
+Want to bring more festivities into your home or classroom?
 These kids’ Christmas activities are fun, engaging, and can help kids learn and develop!

 First, why not read some books to your children?
 It’s not only a great bonding activity, but it can also help improve kids’ focus, imagination, and vocabulary!